 Sarah is currently Head of Improvement at London Councils.
 Prior to this, she worked for Richmond Council where she was responsible for several major innovative transformation projects, working with a range of communities and professionals to put local aspirations into action and deliver physical improvements in the Borough.
 Before coming to Richmond, Sarah studied Geography at Oxford University.

 Rob Gordon moved into the borough in 2000 and is married with two sons.
 His elder son is a founding student and his younger son has subsequently joined his brother at RTS.
 Rob has a BA Hons in Engineering and runs his own IT Consultancy business.
-Since joining the Governing Body in March, Rob hopes to use his IT experience and parent standpoint to help RTS continue its huge strides in creating an amazing school for the students.
+Rob hopes to use his IT experience and parent standpoint to help RTS continue its huge strides in creating an amazing school for the students.

 Jason has lived in the borough for over 25 years and is married with two sons who have been educated in local primary schools.
 With experience in both the financial and education sectors he hopes to make a significant contribution to the development of Richmond Upon Thames School.

 Rachael Prasher - Co-Vice Chair of the Trust Board

 Rachael is Director at the Haymarket Media Group, which she joined in 1993.
 She has worked and lived in the borough of Richmond upon Thames for over 20 years.
 She is married with three children, who have been or are being educated in local state schools.
 Rachael brings years of experience of developing multi-platform media products across a range of markets and her current role sees her overseeing Haymarket's Automotive market.
 Rachael has deep experience of managing large teams and bringing together broad stakeholder groups behind a common goal.
 Her ambition is to share that experience along with her knowledge of business to contribute to the future success of the Richmond upon Thames School (RTS).